NEST-Protocol/NEST-Announcement/NESTFuturePlans.md

 In the next version of NEST, some adjustments are determined.
 For example, in order to reduce the quotation Gas merges the main currency quotation and the Ntoken quotation; increase the miner quotation to pledge NEST; lower the threshold for opening a new oracle; increase the volatility and average price indicators ( It will be more convenient for DeFi downstream usage), which will be certainly introduced in NEST3.5, but there are some important adjustments that require community participation and support.

-### 1.Change dividends to repurchase based on the market price.
+### 1. Replace dividends with repurchase based on the market price.

 Rationale behind the change: